 Bush Honeysuckles Lonicera spp.

 Multiflora Rose Rosa multiflora

 Japanese Barberry Berberis thunbergii

 Common Buckthorn Rhamnus cathartica

-- Foliar Treatment (small shrubs, tree resprouts, less than 3 ft. high During the growing season, the Contractor shall treat young shrubs and resprouts using foliar treatment application of 5% Triclopyr solution (Garlon 3A, Tahoe 3A, or Element 3A, or equivalent herbicide) to foliage, avoiding non-target species.
+1).
+Foliar Treatment (small shrubs, tree resprouts, less than 3 ft. high

+During the growing season, the Contractor shall treat young shrubs and resprouts using foliar treatment application of 5% Triclopyr solution (Garlon 3A, Tahoe 3A, or Element 3A, or equivalent herbicide) to foliage, avoiding non-target species.
 For bush honeysuckle, a 1.5% Glyphosate (Round up or equivalent) shall be applied to foliage, avoiding non-target species.
-Herbicide solution must include an adjuvant (Liberate or equivalent) and a dye marker to indicate where spray has been applied. - 2).
+Herbicide solution must include an adjuvant (Liberate or equivalent) and a dye marker to indicate where spray has been applied.
+At times, it may be necessary to cut or pull small shrubs.

+2).
 Performance Standards of Non-native Shrubs and Tree Resprouts Contractor is required to kill (causing necrosis) a minimum of 90% of identified species within treatment areas (visible three weeks post-application).
 The College's Representative will conduct a site inspection once notified by the Contractor to visually estimate amount of brown-out, during the growing season.